First time in his career, as a pollster, he has no idea what's going to happen in the election.

 And we are very concerned.

-And it's ever since then that their efforts to um impugn and discredit me have really ratcheted up.
+And it's ever since then that their efforts to impugn and discredit me have really ratcheted up.

-Can any of you imagine out of, I don't know, just changing your mind and becoming an Obama voter.
+Can any of you imagine out of, I don't know, just changing your mind and becoming an Obama voter?

 I don't think there are very many Republicans in this election that are going to vote for Obama.

-Now remember it is Obama and the Democrats who claimed that it's the Republicans who are conducting a war on women.
+Now, remember, it is Obama and the Democrats who claimed that it's the Republicans who are conducting a war on women.

-But Mr. Z performed his song 99 Problems and he changed the lyrics.
+Now, we don't know what's in Mr. Z's heart, but Mr. Z performed his song 99 Problems and he changed the lyrics.

-He changed the word bitch to mit.
+He changed the word bitch to mitt.

 And we have just a little 16-second blurb of this.

-Now, this took place again in Columbus, Ohio, at a rally for the president of the United States, who is conducting a campaign accusing the Republicans of conducting a war on women.
+Now, this took place, again, in Columbus, Ohio, at a rally for the President of the United States, who is conducting a campaign accusing the Republicans of conducting a war on women.

 Need to repeat the lyric line there.